MBBS (Bachelor Medicine Bachelor Surgery) Scholarships

 - You should ensure that the person who will complete your reference is given a copy of the criteria by which it will be scored.
 Both you and your referee should address each aspect outlined above.
 Referees should be aware that we expect to see more than a record of academic achievement.
 References indicating your strengths in the areas listed above are much more valuable than simple “school report” style references.

-- Applicants who are successful in being invited for interview will be asked to participate in Multiple Mini Interviews (MMIs) on 2 March 2017 in Preston.
+- Applicants who are successful in being invited for interview will be asked to participate in Multiple Mini Interviews (MMIs) on 2 March 2017 in Preston or a later date to be confirmed.
 More information on MMIs is available on our website

 - All applicants invited to interview must provide a satisfactory enhanced DBS check